jasonwhite/conky-config/README.md

 # Configuration

 The size and position of the window is configured in the file `greatcircle`.
-By default, it is displayed on the desktop background at a specific size and place.
+By default, it is displayed on the desktop background in the top left corner.
 Other possible arrangements are commented out in the same file.

-Settings such as the fonts used, number of CPUs, network interface names, and time formatting can be configured in `greatcircle.lua`.
+Settings such as the fonts used, colors, number of CPUs, network interface names, and time formatting can be configured in `greatcircle.lua`.

 # Trouble Shooting?